sola-st/WasmBench/README.md

 A paper on this benchmark of WebAssembly binaries is currently under submission.

-You can find the full dataset of binaries and metadata as a GitHub release.
+You can find the full dataset of binaries and metadata under (releases)[https://github.com/sola-st/WasmBench/releases].

 ## Overview